 Selling your business is one of the biggest decisions you will ever make.
 It’s not an easy thing to do and it can be time-consuming.
 You need to prepare and follow the strategies we have outlined in this article.

 Leon Collier is a blogger and academic writer from the UK.
-He works with dissertation-today.com one of the best internet writing companies that offer dissertation writing help and the best essay writing services out there.
+He works with dissertation-today.com, a writing company that offers writing help.
 When he’s free, he loves reading books and playing tabletop games with his friends.
 Follow him on twitter @LeonCollier12